nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters a command to add the grade for an assessment to a student.
-2. AcademyDirectory checks for existing instance of the assessment.
+2. Academy Directory checks for existing instance of the assessment.
-3. AcademyDirectory records the input grade for the assessment.
+3. Academy Directory records the input grade for the assessment.

     Use case ends.